 This document focuses on banking as the first designated sector and will be built on with further CX research and design activities.

-The outputs of CX research and consultation that led to the creation of the DSB guidelines and CX Standards can be found in these reports, and in public updates on this website.
+The outputs of CX research and consultation that led to the creation of the CX guidelines and standards can be found in these reports, and in public updates on this website.

 They include: